Low-Calorie Diets Have Low Long-Term Success

 Lifting weights conserves muscle tissue thereby helping to maintain your basal metabolic rate or even increase it, expediting fat loss.

-Having a lack of muscle tissue is one of the causes of weight rebounding when you get off a diet because your metabolism is less efficient due to loss of muscle from a calorie-restrictive diet.
+Having a lack of muscle tissue is one of the causes of weight rebounding when you get off a diet because your metabolism is less efficient due to the loss of muscle from a calorie-restrictive diet.
 As a result, you may actually increase your body fat drastically when you resume your normal diet.

 Reason #4 — Your Physique Results Will Be Compromised